James, Lakers beat Nuggets in Game 5 to reach NBA Finals

 James finished with 38 points, 16 rebounds and 10 assists to become the fourth player to reach 10 NBA Finals.
 It took him two seasons to make it with the Lakers, after falling short of the playoffs in an injury-plagued first season following eight consecutive trips with Miami and Cleveland.

-“My teammates said bring us home and it was my responsibility to try to make the right plays and do the right things on the floor to help us win ballgames,” James said during a trophy presentation in mostly empty arena at Disney World, instead of in front of their fans at Staples Center.
+“For us as a franchise, I’m extremely proud to be a part of this franchise getting back to where it belongs and that’s playing for championships and competing for championships, representing the Western Conference this year in the championships.
+So, this is what I came here for.”

 The Lakers will face either Miami or Boston in their 32nd NBA Finals appearance, most in league history.
-They haven't played for the title since beating the Celtics in 2010 for the last of their 16 titles.
+They haven't played for the title since beating the Celtics in 2010 for the last of their 16 titles and hadn't even made the postseason in the last six seasons.

 Anthony Davis added 27 points and will end his first season with Los Angeles by playing in his first NBA Finals.

+“We battled through a lot this year starting with the beginning of the season and we know the job’s not done,” Davis said during a trophy presentation in mostly empty arena at Disney World, instead of in front of their fans at Staples Center.
+“It’s a great feeling but we’ve got four more to win.”

 Nikola Jokic and Jerami Grant each scored 20 points for the Nuggets, who had fought off elimination six times before the Lakers finally put them away.
-Jamal Murray added 19 points and eight assists but the star guard struggled with some leg or foot pain and lacked his usual explosiveness.
+Jamal Murray added 19 points and eight assists but the star guard struggled with foot pain and lacked his usual explosiveness.

 The Nuggets had come back from 3-1 down in the first two rounds before being finally ousted a month since they would have departed the bubble had they lost the first time they faced elimination, in Game 5 against Utah on Aug.
 25.